-Grande’s verse is good, but it doesn’t provide any of the juicy details that fans want to know about each of these guys.
+Grande’s verse is good, but it doesn’t provide any of the juicy details fans want to know about each of these guys.
 Sure, Sean “wasn’t a match,” but why?
 And why is she laughing about songs she wrote about Ricky Alvarez?
 The stories are too tantalizing to brush aside in the name of poetic license, so we’re diving into the backstories behind each of the exes mentioned in “thank u, next.”
 Which one of these exes taught Ari love?
-Who taught her patience?
-And who taught her how to handle pain?
+Who showed her patience?
+And who prepared her how to handle pain?

 The Lyric: "Thought I'd end up with Sean/But he wasn't a match"

-The Breakup: Big Sean and Grande amicably called things quits in 2015 because they were both busy.
+The Breakup: Big Sean and Grande amicably called things quits in 2015 because they were both too busy.
 At the time, a representative for the two released a statement saying, "They both care deeply for each other and remain close friends.
 We kindly ask that the media respect their wish for privacy regarding this personal matter at this time."